 Article II.
 Membership

-Membership shall be open to all faculty members who are devoting full-time service to a university regional campus of Ohio.
+Membership shall be open to all faculty members who are devoting or have devoted full-time service to a university regional campus of Ohio.

 Article III.
 Institution Representative

 Each regional campus shall be entitled to have two voting members at the official meetings of AURCO.
 These official representatives shall be chosen by the individual campus faculty in the general and ordinary way by which the particular campus faculty chooses persons to act in a representative capacity.
 The campus representative should report his or her selection or election to the AURCO secretary, indicating the length of the term of service.